zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    add data to it via :zeek:id:`entropy_test_add`.

-   :handle: The opaque handle representing the entropy calculation state.
+   :param handle: The opaque handle representing the entropy calculation state.

    :returns: The result of the entropy test.
 See :zeek:id:`find_entropy` for a